-- procedures as they apply to conduct of meets. - 2.
+- 1. Coaches shall instruct their swimmers regarding safety guidelines and warm-up procedures as they apply to conduct of meets. - 2.
 Coaches shall be in the warm-up pool area and directly supervise their swimmers at all times. - 3.
-Coaches shall maintain as much contact with their swimmers as possible, both verbal and visual, throughout any warm-up period. - 4.
+Coaches shall maintain as much contact with their swimmers as possible, both verbal and visual, throughout the warm-up period. - 4.
 Coaches should stand near the starting end of the pool when starting swimmers in start-practice lanes. - 5.
-Prior to the meet, coaches must verify their membership status with the meet host and receive a wrist band that is to be worn throughout the meet.
-If a coach does not have proof of their coaching membership, they must complete a membership verification form (Appendix G).
-Be sure to warn them about the penalty for claiming to be a coach member before they sign this form. - 6.
+The meet host shall have a coach's check in procedure where only coaches with proper and valid coach's credentials are permitted on deck and issued a wrist band for that meet/session.
+Only Deck Pass APP or the coach's registration card is acceptable.
+Coaches without one of these verifications will not be allowed on deck.
+They may utilize the spectator areas (with or without being charged the spectator fee at the discretion of the meet host). - 6.
 Any coach who does not comply with the coach's responsibilities after a warning from the Meet Referee or his/her designee may be penalized by the Meet Referee, who is authorized to unattach the swimmers on that coach's team for the entire meet.

-E. SWIMMER RESPONSIBILITIES
+D. SWIMMER RESPONSIBILITIES

-- 1. No diving shall be allowed from the blocks or edge of the pool except during specific warm-up in start-practice or relay-take-off lanes.
-Swimmers must step, not jump, into the pool feet first in a cautious manner during general warm-ups in circle swimming lanes, or when entering the pool for backstroke starts in start-practice lanes. - 2.
+- 1. No diving shall be allowed from the blocks or edge of the pool except during specific warm-up in startpractice or relay-take-off lanes.
+Swimmers must step, not jump, into the pool feet first in a cautious manner during general warm-ups in circle swimming lanes, or when entering the pool for backstroke starts in startpractice lanes. - 2.
 Swimmers shall exit the pool upon completion of their warm-up to allow other swimmers adequate warm-up time. - 3.
 Backstrokers shall ensure that they are not starting at the same time as a swimmer on the blocks.
 Swimmers shall not step up on the block in a lane if there is a backstroker in the water waiting to start in the same lane.

-Backstrokers are not to use a backstroke start in any lane except those designated for start-practice. - 4.
-Swimmers in start-practice lanes shall swim a maximum of one length of the pool, no turn allowed, and exit the pool. - 5.
+- 4. Swimmers in start-practice lanes shall swim a maximum of one length of the pool, no turn allowed, and exit the pool. - 5.
 Swimmers shall not jump or dive into the pool to stop another swimmer on a recalled start during competition.

-F. FACILITY SECURITY
+E. FACILITY SECURITY

 - 1. Security, including deck access, for the meet venue is the responsibility of the MSD in conjunction with those persons assigned to this function by the host facility. - 2.
 SAFETY MARSHAL DUTIES (See Appendix D) - 3.
-DECK ACCESS (See Appendices E, F, and G) - 4.
-CAMERA ZONES: - 1.
-Meet Management shall designate and inform the public of "Camera Zones" at each swim meet where both still and video photography of a race or competitor may be taken.
-Acceptable Camera Zones may include, but are not

-- limited to the side courses of a pool, team gathering areas, concession areas, the turn-end of the competition course when not in use as a start-end, etc. - 2, Meet Management shall designate "No Camera Zones."
-Under NO circumstances will Camera Zones include locker rooms, rest rooms, any dressing areas, or the area immediately behind the starting blocks at either end of the racing course(s) while they are in use for race starts during competition and warm-up.
-Those failing to abide by this rule may be removed from the venue.
+DECK ACCESS (See Appendices E and F) - 4.
+CAMERA ZONES: Meet Management shall designate and inform the public of "Camera Zones" at each swim meet where both still and video photography of a race or competitor may be taken.
+Use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, restrooms, or locker rooms.
+Additionally, under NO circumstances will Camera Zones include the area immediately behind the starting blocks at either end of the racing course(s) while they are in use for race starts during competition and warm-up.
+Those failing to abide by this rule may be removed from the venue. - F. EMERGENCY INFORMATION Emergency and emergency evacuation information shall be made available in the meet psych or heat sheets and to coaches, meet workers, officials, and the announcer(s).